-- · Leave all lights on; - · Close all windows and doors; - Take attendance list or roster outside with them; - Walk with students to assigned area away from the building and off the driveway; - Check attendance and report any missing students or employees to the building principal or designee. - If students are away from their class when the fire alarm is sounded, they should join their class.
+- Leave all lights on; - Close all windows and doors; - Take attendance list or roster outside with them; - Walk with students to assigned area away from the building and off the driveway;

+Charles the description of the driveway and the students are a students are a students. - Check attendance and report any missing students or employees to the building principal or designee. - If students are away from their class when the fire alarm is sounded, they should join their class.